Opera (web browser): Integrations

 In 2005, Adobe Systems integrated Opera's rendering engine, Presto, into its Adobe Creative Suite applications.
 Opera technology was employed in Adobe GoLive, Adobe Photoshop, Adobe Dreamweaver, and other components of the Adobe Creative Suite.
 Opera's layout engine is also found in Virtual Mechanics SiteSpinner Pro.
 The Internet Channel is a version of the Opera 9 web browser for use on the Nintendo Wii created by Opera Software and Nintendo.
 Opera Software is also implemented in the Nintendo DS Browser and Nintendo DSi Browser for Nintendo's handheld systems.

 As of April 2021, Opera's offerings had over 320 million active users.

 Reception

-The Opera browser has been listed as a "tried and tested direct alternative to Chrome".
-It scores close to Chrome on the HTML5test, which scores browsers' compatibility with different web standards.

 Versions with the Presto layout engine have been positively reviewed, although they have been criticized for website compatibility issues.
 Because of this issue, Opera 8.01 and higher had included workarounds to help certain popular but problematic web sites display properly.

 Versions with the Blink layout engine have been criticized by some users for missing features such as UI customization, and for abandoning Opera Software's own Presto layout engine.
 Despite that, versions with the Blink layout engine have been noted for being fast and stable, for handling the latest web standards and for having a better website compatibility and a modern-style user interface.